markdoc-garden/svelte-renderer/.github/contributing.md

 }
 ```

-Scripts prefixed with `package:*` are related to the package itself, that lives under `src/lib`.
+Scripts prefixed with `package:*` are related to the package itself, which lives under `src/lib`.

 ```json5
 {